rgolubtsov/transroutownish-proto-bus-spring-boot/README.md

 `<starting_bus_stop_point>` and `<ending_bus_stop_point>` above are bus stop IDs: unique positive integers, taken right from inputs.

+A bus routes list is a plain text file where each route has its own unique ID (positive integer) and a sequence of its bus stop IDs.
+Each route occupies only one line in this file, so that they are all representing something similar to a list &mdash; the list of routes.
+The first number in a route is always its own ID.
+Other consequent numbers after it are simply IDs of bus stops in this route, up to the end of line.
+All IDs in each route are separated by whitespace, usually by single spaces or tabs, but not newline.

+There are some constraints:
+1. Routes are considered not to be a round trip journey, that is they are operated in the forward direction only.
+2. All IDs (of routes and bus stops) must be represented by positive integer values, in the range `1 ..
+2,147,483,647`.
+3. Any bus stop ID may occure in the current route only once, but it might be presented in any other route too.

+**TODO:** Provide a brief definition of this **module** as a microservice.

 ---

 ## Table of Contents